RichardObi/medigan/docs/source/model_documentation.md

     model_id="00008_C-DCGAN_MMG_MASSES",
     condition=None,
     z=None,
-)
+    is_cbisddsm_training_data=False, # False generates with weights of GAN trained on cbis-ddsm testset )

 # model specific parameters
 inputs= [
     "condition: default=None, help=Either 0, 1 or None.
 Condition indicates whether a generated mass is malignant (0) or benign (1).
 If None, a balanced set of malignant and benign tumor images is created.", "z: default=None, help=the input noise torch tensor for the generator.
 If None, this option is ignored (e.g. random input vector generation)"
+    "is_cbisddsm_training_data: default=True, help=Boolean indicating whether a GAN checkpoint trained on the predefined test or train dataset (predefined by cbis-ddsm dataset creators) should be used."
 ]
 ```